prasadus92/face-recognition/README.md

 FaceRecognition
 ===============

-Brief: A java application for face recognition under expressions, occlusions and pose variations.
+Brief: A Java application for face recognition under expressions, occlusions and pose variations.

 Description:

 -> We have developed this prototype model with the goal of improving recognition accuracy and reliability under

-   uncooperative scenarios like expressions, occlusions ( obstacles like spectacles ) and pose variations ( <60deg).
+   un-cooperative scenarios like expressions, occlusions (obstacles like spectacles) and pose variations (<60deg).

--> The project is tested with Bosphorous Database ( http://bosphorus.ee.boun.edu.tr/default.aspx ).
+-> The project is tested with Bosphorous Database (http://bosphorus.ee.boun.edu.tr/default.aspx).

 ********************************************Steps to execute the project:*************************************************

-1. Make sure that JDK is installed in the system ( JDK latest version ).
+1. Make sure that latest version of JDK is installed in your system.

 2. Check for NetBeans, if not installed, please install the same.

 3. Go to Control Panel->Add or Remove Programs(Uninstall Programs) and

-   check any other databases are installed ( e.g. Microsoft SQL or simply MySQL).
+   check any other databases are installed (e.g. Microsoft SQL or simply MySQL).

    If so, uninstall all.